-Kern River Rainbow Trout photos courtesy of Jeff Weaver
+Kern River Rainbow Trout.
+CDFW photos by Jeff Weaver

 - Generally resembles coastal rainbow trout, but with brighter colors, a slight tinge of gold, and sometimes orange on the belly.